GuanceCloud/guance-scenarios/official/grafana-importer/step3.md

-## Run the Terraform apply to create dashboard
+## Use Terraform to create a dashboard

-So you can apply it to create the real dashboard resources on Guance Cloud.
+With this, you can utilize it to generate actualrces on the Guance Cloud platform. dashboard resou

 ```shell
 cd ./out